sunaku/structy_record/README.md

     iex> h StructyRecord.defrecord

+The documentation is published at <https://hexdocs.pm/structy_record>.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `structy_record` to your list of dependencies in `mix.exs`:
+The package is [available in Hex](https://hex.pm/packages/structy_record) and can be installed by adding `structy_record` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do